bwydoogh/obsidian-force-view-mode-of-note/README.md

 ## Obsidian force note view mode

 This plug-in allows you to indicate through front matter that a note should always be opened in a certain view mode.
-This is done through the key `obsidian_ui_mode`, which can have the value `source` or `preview`.
+This is done through the key `obsidianUIMode`, which can have the value `source` or `preview`.

 Add below snippet (front matter) to your note ...
 ```
 ---
-obsidian_ui_mode: source
+obsidianUIMode: source
 ---
 ```
 ... and this will force the note to open in "source" (edit) mode.